Coming of Age

 The sparkling, naked dancer catches your eye the moment you enter the gallery.
 Poised en pointe on one foot, arms akimbo, head exuberantly thrown back, she’s having a surprising moment for someone with a plump, grandmotherly body.
 It’s a defiant pose, for artist Ramune Luminaire has placed her sculpture on a plinth etched with words sometimes used to describe older women—among them: dowdy, confused, withered, lonely, invisible, unsteady, hysterical.
 “I never thought I’d see a body like mine up on a pedestal,” one woman told Luminaire, tears brimming in her eyes.
 Aptly enough, the sculpture bears the label “About Time.”… READ MORE ON EVERYTHING ZOOMER’S WEBSITE >

 coming of age

-publishes in Blank Spaces, Sept 2017
+published in Blank Spaces magazine, Sept 2017